 Ron patted his shoulder.
 "She'll be here in a few minutes.
-Neville can't make it though – said he was too busy with some…new variation of aco…nittle or something – anyway, he went off on a tangent and I didn't feel like paying attention.
+Neville can't make it though – said he was too busy with some…new variation of aco…nittle blooming or something – anyway, he went off on a tangent and I didn't feel like paying attention.
 Oi!"
 He flagged down a wandering barmaid and ordered himself a pint before eyeing Harry.

 "Where's your boyfriend?"

 Harry sighed internally.
+Then out loud.